Iconica-Development/training_flutter_basic/_slides/Slides. 3. Dart/intro.md

 Since dart 2.12, final variables that are non-nullable have to be instantiated when defined or provided by the constructor.

-A new keyword 'late' has been added to allow initialization of a final non-nullable field.
+A keyword 'late' has been added to allow initialization of a final non-nullable field.
 ```dart
 late final int lineCount; // this is not yet instantiated